-The analysis quantifies the potential releases of radioactive material that are anticipated during the demolition of the PFP facilities.
-The modeling results presented here are closely tied to the details of how the shearing-based demolition is to be conducted.
-The results indicate that for the bulk of the PFP facilities the radiological exposures from the planned demolition efforts will be below the designated limits for air exposures to workers.
-Increases in the measured concentrations at the monitoring stations during the demolition also can be expected.
-The results show that for 234-5Z and 242-Z demolition some of the monitoring stations may detect small increases in concentrations that are large enough to be distinguished from the background.
+The analysis shows that some releases of radioactive material are to be anticipated during the demolition of the PFP structures.
+The modeling results presented here are closely tied to the details of how the demolition is to be conducted.
+The results indicate that for the bulk of the PFP facilities, including the PFP stack, the radiological exposures from the planned demolition efforts will be below the designated limits for air and soil exposures.
+However, the demolition of the 236-Z main process cell has the potential for large releases of alpha-emitting radionuclides.
+Simple shearing of this portion of the facility without extensive decontamination and preparation beyond that assumed in this report has the potential to spread contamination in excess of Hanford administrative limits beyond the current fenceline of the PFP area.